PhysiologicAILab/iBVP-Dataset/README.md

 The code is developed by [Youngjun's research group on computational physiology and intelligence](https://www.ucl.ac.uk/uclic/research-projects/2024/jan/physiological-computing-ai) at [UCL GDIH - WHO Collaborating centre for AT](https://www.disabilityinnovation.com/research), [UCL Interaction Centre](https://www.ucl.ac.uk/uclic/), and [UCL Computer Science](https://www.ucl.ac.uk/computer-science/).

 This code builds upon the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox).
-Until the developed code is merged with the source repo, users can refer to [this fork of the repo](https://github.com/PhysiologicAILab/rPPG-Toolbox).
+The changes made in [this fork of the repo](https://github.com/PhysiologicAILab/rPPG-Toolbox) are now merged with the main [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) repo.

 ## Data Loader for RGB Video Frames